hzeller/bant/README.md

- bant -x      # read bazel project, but don't parse referenced external projects bant -L      # List all the build files including the referenced external bant -Lx     # Only list build files in this project. bant -H      # Only useful command so far: for each header, print defining lib
+ bant -x      # read bazel project, but don't parse referenced external projects bant -L      # List all the build files including the referenced external bant -Lx     # Only list build files in this project. bant -H      # for each header, print defining lib bant -D      # Look which headers are used and suggest add/remove dependencies
 ```

 ### Development